rmrresearch/GhostFragment/README.md

 # GhostFragment

-Library focused on fragment-based methods and basis-set superposition corrections
+GhostFragment is a computational chemistry library focused on reusable, modular implementations of fragment-based methods and basis-set superposition corrections.

+Primary features include:

+- Nothing yet!!!